kbennett2000/rc-lap-timer/README.md

 # 🏁 RC Lap Timer 🏎️

+NOTE - Infrared beacon lap timing in beta stages.
+More info to come, stay tuned!

 Looking for a free, easy to use lap timing system for backyard, parking lot, or garage RC racing?
 I created **RC Lap Timer** just for you!
 Transponder-based RC lap timing systems can be expensive and don't always work well with temporary tracks. **RC Lap Timer** is a lightweight, free alternative that enables casual RC racing without expensive equipment.

 **RC Lap Timer** has two modes of recording laps, UI mode and Motion Detection mode.
 UI mode works with two people: a driver and a timer.
 While one person drives, the other records lap times as the car crosses the start/finish line.
 Motion Detection mode only requires a driver.
 It uses a camera on your phone, tablet, or laptop to detect when the car passes by, and records a lap time each time the car passes.